MÜMLING - KRAFTWERK

 One should think that a facility like the Mümling Kraftwerk, with all its benefits to society, would receive special protection and consideration from the society it serves.
 Unfortunately, this is not the case.

-In 1988 the local branch of the Federal Tax Agency audited the power plant to determine if it was in a position to produce profits within the first five years of operation under the new ownership of Dr. Voelkelt.
-Because of the local chief auditor’s political affiliation and numerous political posts in the county, in this writer’s opinion, it was probably deliberately overlooked that a power plant of this size needs 10 – 20 years before producing profits.
-This is what the official tables from the Ministry for Economic Development indicated at a time before more favorable laws were passed that now regulate the reimbursement for grid delivered renewable energy.
+In 1988, the local branch of the Federal Tax Agency audited the power plant to determine if it was able to produce profits within the first five years of operation under the ownership of Dr. Voelkelt.
+Because of the local chief auditor’s political affiliation and numerous political posts in the county, in this writer’s opinion, it was probably deliberately overlooked that a power plant of this size needs 15 – 20 years before producing profits.
+This is what the official tables from the Ministry for Economic Development indicated at a time before more favorable laws were passed in 1991 that now regulate the price rates for renewable energy.

 Naturally, the Mümling Kraftwerk could not produce a profit during the first five years of operation.
-The tax agency, however, concluded and declared that Dr. Voelkelt operated this power plant as a hobby and without any intentions to produce a profit.
-The agency revoked the power plants status as a recognized business and demanded back payment for previously taken deductions.
+The tax agency, however, concluded and declared that Dr. Voelkelt operates this power plant as a hobby and without any intentions to ever produce a profit.
+The agency revoked the power plant’s status as a recognized business and demanded payment for previously taken deductions.

 This decision had severe consequences for the power plant and its owner.
 Maintenance, small repairs, an already planned modernization of the spill gate, not even the proper disposal of the drift-garbage could be deducted as business expenses.
 The owner had to pay back all business deductions taken until 1988, an amount equal to approximately $ 450,000.00, thus effectively jeopardizing the power plant’s survival.